 Accommodation: New Otani Garden Tower

-We launch our city tour in the old-time entertainment center of Asakusa, where we’ll encounter the Sensoji Buddhist Temple.
-One of Tokyo's most colorful and popular temples, Sensoji has been rebuilt countless times since it was founded in 628, making it Tokyo's oldest temple site.
-Strolling down Nakamise next, immerse yourself in the sights and sounds of shitamachi (downtown Tokyo), admiring the wooden dolls, colorful chiyogami (origami paper) and traditional Japanese sweets.
-Ascend Tokyo Skytree, the world's highest free-standing broadcasting tower for panoramic views of the city.
+Begin your city tour in Asakusa, Tokyo’s historic entertainment district, where you’ll encounter the Sensoji Buddhist Temple, one of the city’s most colorful and popular temples.
+Founded in 628 and rebuilt many times over the centuries, Sensoji is Tokyo’s oldest temple site.
+Next, stroll down Nakamise Street and immerse yourself in the sights and sounds of Shitamachi (downtown Tokyo), admiring the wooden dolls, colorful chiyogami (origami paper) and traditional Japanese sweets.
+Ascend Tokyo Skytree, the world’s tallest free-standing broadcasting tower, for panoramic views of the city skyline.
+End the day with a stroll around Ginza, Tokyo’s famous shopping district.

 Accommodation: New Otani Garden Tower